fanky10/hail/README.md

 ## Getting started

-For now it's just a simple script file which you can run it locally for now.
-Clone the repo, add proper access +x to hail.sh
+For now it's just a simple script file which you can run it locally.

 ### Prerequisites

-This script file depends on: shyaml for parsing config file and jq to prettify the curl upload response.
-If you don't like to prettify we can add it as optional with a pretty flag, feel free to collaborate (see collaboration section for more details).
+This script file depends on:
+- [shyaml](https://github.com/0k/shyaml) for parsing config file
+- [jq](https://github.com/stedolan/jq) to prettify the curl upload response.

 ### Installing